saihgupr/tumblrpx/README.md

-# redditpx - A fast, modern alternative to redditp.com
+# tumblrpx - A fast, modern alternative to tumblrpx.com

 redditpx is a fast & fun way to make slideshows out of reddit.